ekkis/poc-namada-tx/README.md

 In this document I will walk you through coding your first Namada transaction

 To be able to follow, you'll need some basic infrastructure.
-Please refer to the [SETUP](SETUP.md) file before getting started and everything is set up, let's create a new project (I've chosen to call it _poc-namada-tx_ but you can call it what you like):
+Please refer to the [SETUP](SETUP.md) file before getting started and when everything is set up, let's create a new project (I've chosen to call it _poc-namada-tx_ but you can call it what you like):

 ```bash
 cargo new poc-namada-tx && cd $_